godak9/Credit_Card_Analysis_Machin_Learning/README.md

 # Credit_Card_Analysis_Machine_Learning
 # Overview
 ## Purpose
 Machine learning can be used to predict credit card risk and solve loan approval questions becasue credit risk is ultimatley an unbalanced classification problem.
-Previous data on loan approval can be used to train machine learning models to determine if someone if worthy of a loan, but good loans undeniably outnumber risky loans, and this class imbalance must be considered when choosing model for prediciting credit risk.
+Previous data on loan approval can be used to train machine learning models to determine if someone if worthy of a loan, but good loans undeniably outnumber risky loans, and this class imbalance must be considered when a choosing model for prediciting credit risk.
 The purpose of this project was to use the Python's Sciki-learn (**sklearn**) and Imbalanced-learn (**imblearn**) libraries to build and evaluate six different classification models that use differnt resampling and ensemble learning algorithms.
 The goal was to determine which of the six models are best at predicting credit risk based evidence from confusion matrices and classification reports.
 ## Analysis Roadmap
 The [credit card dataset](LoanStats_2019Q1.csv.zip) used in this project to train machine learning models came from LendingClub, a peer-to-peer lending services company.
 This dataset was imported to a DataFrame, cleaned, and encoded using the **Pandas** library.